KelvinHere/Yoga_Milestone_4/testing.md

 - **Valid requests**
     - GET request given a valid lesson_id displays a pre-filled lesson form ready for editing
     - POST request updates a lesson with the new form data and redirects back to the profile page
+    - Current profile image is displayed
+    - Updating profile image removes profile image from the form and updates it with `<p>Update image to <strong>"NEW FILE NAME"</strong></p>`

 - **Error and Invalid request handling**
     - Accessing while logged out redirects to the sign in page